dcartertwo/gulp-angular-browserify-seed/README.md

 gulp-angular-browserify-seed
 ============================

-A seed project for gulp, angular, browserify, and bower projects.
+A seed project for gulp, angular, and browserify projects.

 ##Installation
 ```